Friday, July 8, 2016

 The other day someone posted this question on FaceBook: Is it ok for someone to buy lobster with food stamps?

 Sure, lobster might be an unusual choice, but how does that choice warrant so much ridicule for such a large chunk of the day?
-Especially when you consider how many strives have been made on unusual choices.
+Especially when you consider how many new ideas have come from unusual choices and out of the box thinking.
 Without that strange looking thing that we screw into lamps, I'd be writing this post by candlelight, on paper with the more common inkwell, then nailing it to a pole for people to read.

 We need to take a stand.